Meet Our Members

 The relationship between the deans and faculty of the School and the members of the Advisory Board has been a unique and catalytic one.
 The Advisory Board has worked with the School to create new programs, to support key initiatives, and to offer critical advice and counsel on the wide variety of efforts.

-October 6-7, 2017: Fall 2017 HAB Meeting in Baltimore
+Friday, Oct.
+6: Fall 2017 HAB Committee Meetings in Baltimore

 Saturday, Oct.
 7: Fall 2017 HAB Full Meeting

 - Suicide rates in rural areas of Maryland are 35-percent higher than in the state’s urban settings, a disparity that can be attributed to the significantly greater use of firearms in rural settings.Thu, 17 Aug 2017 20:14:26 GMThttp://www.jhsph.edu/news/news-releases/higher-rural-suicide-rates-driven-by-use-of-guns.html